AkiraXD0712/Tensorflow-Android/README.md

 vim DetectorActivity.java
 ```

-modify these 2 lines in DetectorActivity.java
+Modify these 2 lines in DetectorActivity.java

 ```java
 ...